 Hop off the train at Plunkett Station, or park at one of the car parks nearby, just a couple of minutes from the start of the Greenway.
 Bike rental company Waterford Greenway Bike Hire is on hand with bikes and e-bikes, as well as having all the necessary safety equipment and trailers for the little ones.

-As you leave the city and weave your way along the banks of the River Suir you’ll soon come across one of ‘the great gardens of the world’ at Mount Congreve Estate Gardens an 18th century Georgian estate.
-There’s a little café where you can eat homemade cakes and scones out on the terrace.
+As you leave the city and weave your way along the banks of the River Suir, you’ll soon come across one of ‘the great gardens of the world’ at Mount Congreve Estate Gardens an 18th century Georgian estate.
+Enjoy a cup of coffee and a slice of their homemade cake out on the terrace of their little café.

 Listen out for the toot of the train at the Waterford & Suir Valley Railway, just 2km along the Greenway.
-Park up your bike to take a ride in a restored carriage to see parts of Waterford that can be accessed only by rail.
+Park up your bike to take a ride in a restored carriage and see parts of Waterford that can be accessed only by rail.
 After your quick stop, it’s back on the bikes and on to Kilmacthomas.

 Get a much-needed caffeine boost at Coach House Coffee.
 Set in the grounds of an old Famine workhouse, you can't miss it from the Greenway.
 Grab a seat on the patio with fellow cyclists and enjoy an expertly crafted latte in the sun.
 Make sure to pick up one of their tasty desserts for an energy boost before finishing off the remaining 23km to Dungarvan.